rahuldebug/FunctionalProgrammingJava/README.md

     it can only be employed for SAM (single abstract method ) we will also go with difference between SAM and anonymous class.

+[ Function as first class citizen ]

+    function now (from java 8) has become first class citizen , the can assigned to variables , passed as parameters and so on .

 [Four New Functional Interfaces]

     consumer